 There are four steps in applying for the Disability Tax Credit (DTC)

-- Depending on your disability, take the form to one of these people: your family doctor, optometrist, audiologist, occupational therapist, physiotherapist, psychologist, nurse practitioner or speech/ language pathologist.
-Ask them to fill out the form.
+- Depending on your disability, take Part B of the form to one of these people: your family doctor, optometrist, audiologist, occupational therapist, physiotherapist, psychologist, nurse practitioner or speech/ language pathologist.
+Ask them to fill out the relevant sections.
 You may need to pay for this.
 When you call to make an appointment, let the receptionist know what it is for and ask how much it will cost.

 - Get the signed form back from your practitioner.
 You want to be the person to send it in.
 If you don’t agree with what the practitioner has written, or feel they have missed information, you can then choose to take it to another practitioner or get some professional help.

-- Mail the signed form to a Canada Revenue Agency Tax Centre— You can find a list of locations or call 1 800 622-6232 to find the one nearest you.
-Or if you prefer, you can now send Form T2201, Disability Tax Credit Certificate, and any supporting documents using the secure online tool “Submit Documents” in My Account or Represent a Client – a quick way to send your form and get confirmation that the CRA has received your documents. (www.canada.ca: About My Account)
+- Send the signed form to the Canada Revenue Agency (CRA).
+You can mail an application or submit it online.
+To mail it, send the completed form to a CRA Tax Centre— You can find a list of locations or call 1 800 622-6232 to find the one nearest you.
+Or if you prefer, you can now send Form T2201, Disability Tax Credit Certificate, and any supporting documents using the secure online tool “Submit Documents” in your CRA My Account or Represent Client sections.
+This is a quick way to send your form and get confirmation that the CRA has received your documents. (www.canada.ca: About My Account)

 Talking to your Health Practitioner